How to Network in Publishing

 The top platform online to find publishing peers is Twitter.
 I swear, nearly everyone in publishing has a Twitter account.
 We love words!
 And Twitter is a platform specifically for sharing words and opinions.

-Unlike many other corners of Twitter, publishing twitter is safe and comfortable.
-Everyone is approachable and there are a lot of online events you can get involved in as a publishing professional and as a writer, blogger and general book lover.
+Unlike many other corners of Twitter, publishing on twitter is safe and comfortable.
+Everyone is approachable and there are a lot of online events you can get involved in as a publishing professional and as a writer, blogger, and general book lover.

 My first tip on how to research is to:

 Go onto Twitter and follow the publishers you’re most interested in.
 I.e. are you interested in fiction or non-fiction publishers?
 Do you want to work in literary fiction (high-brow, award-winning novels) or commercial fiction (everyday, genre-led fiction)?